26 Different Types of Moths in Arizona

 The moth has an elongated, slender body with dark brown wings featuring white spots and intricate patterns.

-These moths in Arizona are often found in gardens, meadows, coastlines, and woods, where they feed on nectar from wildflowers.
+These moths are often found in gardens, meadows, coastlines, and woods in Arizona, where they feed on nectar from wildflowers.

-Female moths lay eggs near the base of a flower or other plant, and then the larvae tunnel inside stems to feed on the soft tissues within when they hatch.
+Female moths lay eggs near the base of a flower or other plant, and when they hatch, the larvae tunnel inside stems to feed on the soft tissues within.

 Adult moths emerge in springtime and fly throughout the summer months in search of mates while pollinating flowers.

-One unique trait of this species is their ability to “shiver” their flight muscles rapidly at incredibly high speeds, which generates a loud buzzing sound to deter predators and attract mates.
+One unique trait of this species is its ability to “shiver” its flight muscles rapidly at incredibly high speeds.
+This generates a loud buzzing sound to deter predators and attract mates.

 5. Four-Spotted Gluphisia Moth